 is an interinstitutional program that creates tools and learning experiences for educators and students to strengthen scientific and leadership skills in order to understand, value, and conserve the environment and the well-being of their communities.

-We primarily work with high schools in the southeastern region of Baja California Sur, Mexico.
+We work with high schools in the southeastern region of Baja California Sur, Mexico.

 These schools serve over 1,000 young people from 29 communities and rural areas where climate change, desertification, and the expansion of mega-tourism and residential projects, as well as open-pit mining, put the freshwater supply and the health of their ecosystems at risk.